-In recent years, concerns have been mounting over the environmental impacts of pollinator decline, giving rise to focused conservation efforts by average families to protect, enhance and foster agricultural pollination through beekeeping.
+In recent years, concerns have been mounting over the environmental impacts of pollinator decline, giving rise to focused conservation efforts by families with no previous insect farming experience to protect, enhance and foster agricultural pollination through beekeeping.

 In North America, there are about 140 different mason bee species — with about 200 species worldwide.
 Osmia lignaria, referred to as the orchard mason bee or blue orchard bee, is the most common species found in the Pacific Northwest.
 Orchard mason bees look very similar to common house flies, with black bodies and a dark blue iridescent sheen.

-Unlike garden-variety honeybees, mason bees are nonsocial creatures that nest in holes rather than in a hive with a queen.
-Mason bees work alone, but like to nest in groups when possible; there is no cooperation concerning the nest’s construction or the rearing of the brood, and therefore, no aggression issues!
+Unlike garden-variety honeybees, mason bees are nonsocial creatures that nest in holes rather than in a hive with a queen and they do not make honey.
+Mason bees work alone but like to cluster their nests in groups when possible.
+Because there is no cooperation involved in the construction of nests or the rearing of the brood, these bees have no aggression issues.

-Mason bees gained their name from the way that the females protect their eggs: They’ll form an egg chamber in the deepest part of their hole and seal it with mud, repeating the process until the hole is full of eggs.
+Mason bees earned their name from the way that the females protect their eggs.
+Similar to how human masons construct, repair and maintaining structures such as walls, floors and other architectural elements, female mason bees form an egg chamber in the deepest part of their hole and seal it with mud, repeating the process until the hole is full of eggs.

 Top 10 Mason Beekeeping Tips for Families